solomonyusuf/alx-backend-python/0x00-python_variable_annotations/README.md

-# Variable (Type) Annotations
+# Variable  Annotations

-This project contains tasks for learning to use variable/type annotations in Python 3.
+This project contains tasks for learning to use variable/type annotations in Python.